-East Coasts highways are fairly well laid-out and are easy to navigate.
-Remember that Philly is a large urban metropolis and that intercity traffic is a problem.
+East Coast highways are fairly well laid-out and are easy to navigate.
+But keep in mind that Philly is a large urban metropolis so intercity traffic is a problem.

-Philadelphia is a major American city and has a public transit system that befits a city of its scale.
-There are a fleet of buses, trams, and trains that link the city itself as well as the surrounding suburbs.
+Philadelphia is a major American city and has a public transit system that befits something of its scale.
+There is a fleet of buses, trams, and trains that link the city itself as well as the surrounding suburbs.

 SEPTA is the major public transportation agency in Philadelphia and most of the city’s buses and trains are managed through it.
 There is a fairly extensive transit network and you’ll be able to get just about anywhere using it.

-SEPTA Keys store a certain amount of credit and are used by simply tapping the car to a reader at the entry of station or bus.
-An Independence Pass behaves in the same away but give unlimited rides for a single day ($13 for one rider).
+SEPTA Keys store a certain amount of credit and are used by simply tapping the card to a reader at the entry of the station or bus.
+An Independence Pass behaves in the same way but gives unlimited rides for a single day ($13 for one rider).

-Honestly, Philadelphia is a pretty compact city, so if you don’t want to deal with public transport, then you could probably get away with walking.
+Honestly, Philadelphia is a pretty compact city.
+So if you don’t want to deal with public transport, you could probably get away with walking.